Meet our Trustees

 Chair

-A psychiatrist for 30 years, Danny culminated his career as Director of Mental Health and Learning Disabilities in Gwent before founding ABCi, an innovation hub at Aneurin Bevan University Health Board.
-As Chair of Kaleidoscope, he is also an associate at Practice Solutions and leads the Wales Mental Health and Wellbeing Forum, influencing mental health policy and practice in Wales.
+Danny is a psychiatrist with 30 years’ experience.
+He ended his NHS career as Director of Mental Health and Learning Disabilities in Gwent before founding ABCi, the innovation hub at Aneurin Bevan University Health Board, and leading the Wales Mental Health and Wellbeing Forum.
+He now chairs Kaleidoscope and is also an associate at Practice Solutions.

 JULIAN KNIGHT